-Biden, Putin to hold call as Ukraine-Russia tension smolders
+Biden, Putin to hold call as Russia-Ukraine tension smolders

 Despite differences on Ukraine and other issues, White House officials have said the Iran nuclear issue is one where they believe the U.S. and Russia can work cooperatively.

-Biden, who is spending the week in his home state of Delaware, is expected to participate in the call from his home near Wilmington.
+Biden, who is spending the week in his home state of Delaware, is expected to speak to Putin from his home near Wilmington.